-In this first multi-model, multi-method attribution study using several drought estimates in eastern Africa, we address the recurring question on whether increasing global temperatures exacerbate drought.
-Previous attribution studies for the eastern Africa

-30 region have examined drought from a meteorological perspective (precipitation deficit) and have found no clear trends above the noise of natural variability.
-In this study, we examined trends in eastern African drought from an agricultural perspective (soil moisture) as well as the meteorological perspective (precipitation, temperature and PET) for six regions in eastern Africa.
+- 10 In this first multi-model, multi-method attribution study using several drought estimates in Eastern Africa, we address the recurring question on whether increasing global temperatures exacerbate drought.
+Previous attribution studies for the Eastern Africa region have examined drought from a meteorological perspective (precipitation deficit) and have found no clear trends above the noise of natural variability.
+In this study, we examined trends in Eastern African drought from an agricultural perspective (soil moisture) as well as the meteorological perspective (precipitation, temperature, and E_0 for six regions in Eastern - 15 Africa.
 We also investigate whether global-warming driven trends in these meteorological variables can be seen to contribute to trends towards drier soils.
 In this section, we draw conclusions for each variable in turn and make recommendations.

-Out of the four studied variables, soil moisture is most closely related to food security via crop health.
+Of the four studied variables, soil moisture is most closely related to food security, via crop health.
 In standardized soil moisture data, we found no discernible trends.
-The uncertainties in trends from model runs were found to be large and there

-- 5 are no long observational runs available.
+The uncertainties in trends from model runs were found to be large and there are no long observational runs available.
 This emphasizes that the use of an ensemble of models is imperative.
-Due to the large uncertainties in both soil moisture observations and simulations, we conclude that soil moisture cannot be relied upon on its own as a drought indicator and it is therefore important to examine other drought indicators as well.
-Besides, soil moisture also has a physical lower limit: once the soil is dry it will remain dry.
-In water limited regions an analysis of precipitation is thus a helpful addition. - 10 Precipitation was found to have a stronger influence than temperature or PET on soil moisture variability, especially in the drier study regions (the significant positive trend in temperature is not reflected by a decrease in soil moisture).
+Due to the large uncertainties in both soil moisture observations and simulations, we find no trend emerging from natural variability.

+Precipitation was found to have a stronger influence than temperature or E_0 on soil moisture variability, especially in the drier study regions (the significant positive trend in temperature is not reflected by a decrease in soil moisture).
 However, the confidence intervals on precipitation trend estimations are large and no clear trend is evident.

 As expected from the increase in global temperatures, we find significant positive trends in local temperatures in all six regions.
-The synthesized trend is between 1.0 and 1.3 times the trend in GMST, which corresponds to a local temperature rise

-15 of 1.1 to 1.4 degrees from pre-industrial times to 2018.
-However, the influence of this on annual soil moisture trends appears limited.
+The synthesized trend is between 1.0 and 1.3 times the trend in GMST, which corresponds to a local temperature rise of 1.1 to 1.4 degrees from pre-industrial times to 2018.
+However, the influence of this warming on annual soil moisture trends appears limited.

-PET has a more direct link via evaporation to soil moisture than temperature.
-The trends in PET are predominantly positive, although in the regions NK and CK the uncertainty in this trend is large.
-This generally agrees with the positive trends in temperature.
-Similar to the results for temperature, we do not find strong relations between PET and soil moisture trends.
+Soil moisture is more directly linked to E_0 (via ET) than it is to temperature.
+Trends in E_0 are predominantly positive, although in the regions NK and CK the uncertainty in this trend is large.
+This generally agrees with the positive trends in

-20 Nevertheless, the results can still be of interest, especially in irrigated regions.
-Due to large differences in results from different hydrological model runs, we recommend that PET attribution analyses be carried out using an ensemble of hydrological models.
-These should use various (observational) input datasets and driving GCMs and cover various PET schemes, in order to be representative of the uncertainty surrounding all valid approaches and not bias results towards a particular method.
+30 temperature.
+Similar to the results for temperature, we do not find strong relations between trends in E_0 and soil moisture.
+Nevertheless, the results can still be of interest, both for irrigated regions where crop growth is limited only by meteorological conditions and for water-limited regions where the availability of water to evaporate greatly constrains forage growth.
+Due to large differences in results from different hydrological model runs, we recommend that E_0 attribution analyses be carried out using an ensemble of hydrological models.
+These should use various (observational) input datasets and driving GCMs, although the decision to cover various E_0 schemes is a trade-off between the desire to be representative of the uncertainty surrounding all approaches currently in use not bias results towards a particular method (which is what we leant towards here by including, for example, the temperature-based Hamon approach) and the need to adhere to physical rigor in using the complete suite of drivers and an E_0 parameterization that reflects all relevant dynamics (e.g., in the Penman-Monteith approach).